 In theory, separation exits can be used.
 However, binary data cannot be separated with standard exits, as they are not readable.

-Any report Entire Output Management receives via the OPO can be enriched
+Any report Entire Output Management receives via the OPO can be

-uses the field
+user exit that uses the field

-an XML file that can be defined in an OPO printer definition.
+via an XML file that can be defined in an OPO printer definition.